- People, phones and cars will soon be able to position themselves with accuracy of 10 cm (or better) anywhere, anytime in Australia

 Australian and International research shows, that there is a rapidly growing user community including Location Based Services (LBS) and Intelligent Transport Services (ITS) that need real-time, high-precision positioning solutions aligned to a global, time-dependent reference frame, such as the frames in which GNSS operate.

-In 2020, Australia will adopt the two-frame approach, enabling users to work with a static datum, GDA2020, or with a time-dependent reference frame known as the Australian Terrestrial Reference Frame (ATRF).
-Given the diverse range of user requirements in Australia, the choice of which reference frame to use (GDA2020 or ATRF) will remain with the user for the foreseeable future.
+In 2020, Australia will adopt the two-frame approach, enabling users to work with a static datum, GDA2020, or with a time-dependent reference frame known as the Australian Terrestrial Reference Frame (ATRF2014).
+Given the diverse range of user requirements in Australia, the choice of which reference frame to use (GDA2020 or ATRF2014) will remain with the user for the foreseeable future.

 Upgrade 3: Introduction of the Australian Vertical Working Surface

-- AVWS heights can be computed directly from GNSS without needing to connect to survey mark infrastructure with accuracy of 4-8 cm
+- AVWS heights can be computed directly from GNSS with accuracy of 4-8 cm

 For this reason we have a physical datum, known as the Australian Height Datum (AHD) which is closely aligned to the geoid and a model to convert ellipsoidal heights to AHD heights known as AUSGeoid.